 Ampicillin / sulbactam Side Effects

-Some side effects of ampicillin / sulbactam may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for ampicillin / sulbactam may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ampicillin / sulbactam: injection powder for solution

 Along with its needed effects, ampicillin / sulbactam may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking ampicillin / sulbactam:Less common